 4. The Psychological Effect – Your Brain Associates Wine with Snacking

-You may have noticed that you get an increased appetite when you take your wine before or during your meal.
+You may have noticed that you get an increased appetite when you drink your wine before or during your meal.
 The bag of chips or slice of pizza tastes better when you are drinking, and you cannot just get enough.
 So if you open a bottle of wine, your brain tends to associate it with snacking.
 And hardly is it ever something healthy like a salad or a stalk of celery.

 The easiest way to explain this phenomenon is that our defenses regarding portion control and picking healthy choices are compromised while drinking.
 (6) The biggest downside to this is that the calories in these unhealthy foods alongside the wine’s empty calories eventually lead to weight gain.

 5. The Hangover Effect – Craving Greasy Food after A Night Out

 Eating fatty food after a night out is like a post-drinking ritual.
 But what exactly is the science behind it?
 Do the eggs, pizza, tacos, or chicken wings help?
 Unfortunately, it doesn’t but only makes the situation worse.
 Eating greasy foods before drinking can slow the absorption rate, but eating after drinking and especially the morning after is of no use.

 After a night out, the body is dehydrated and low on sugar, making you feel hungry.
 The grease will not absorb the alcohol; it could leave you feeling worse than before, especially if you have woken up with an upset stomach.
 Instead of eating pizza or tacos, make something healthy to eat like a piece of toast with salad and hydrate.